TTK4130/ttk4130.github.io/docs/assignments/assignment-10.rst

     This is not an exam.
 Do your best and show that you put in effort and the assignment will be approved.

-In this assignment we will consider the mechanical system shown in :numref:`assignment_10_system` first by using the procedure for modelling complex mechanical systems using bondgraphs descirbed in Pedersen and Engja, ch.
+In this assignment we will consider the mechanical system shown in :numref:`assignment_10_system` first by using the procedure for modelling complex mechanical systems using bondgraphs described in Pedersen and Engja, ch.
 8.3, and then by means of an IC-field and Lagrange.

 .. figure:: ./figures/assignment_10/System.png
     :width: 100%